greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="gp_log_interconnect"></a>gp\_log\_interconnect

 Controls the amount of information that is written to the log file about communication between Greenplum Database segment instance worker processes.
 The default value is `terse`.
-The log information is written to both the master and segment instance logs.
+The log information is written to both the coordinator and segment instance logs.

 Increasing the amount of logging could affect performance and increase disk space usage.